Postage stamps and postal history of South Sudan: First stamps

 The first postage stamps for South Sudan were issued on 13 July 2011 by the Ministry of Telecommunications and Postal Services and should have featured the flag of South Sudan on the one South Sudanese Pound (SSP) stamp, the coat of arms of South Sudan on the 2.5 SSP stamp, and an image of John Garang, the pre-independence leader, on the 3.5 SSP stamp.
-Unfortunately, however, the wrong coat of arms for South Sudan appeared on the 2.5 SSP stamp, with the eagle looking to the right instead of the left, while it carries two spears instead of one spear and one spade, therefore, it was decided not to issue this stamp, but only the ones of 1 SSP and 3.5 SSP.
+The wrong coat of arms for South Sudan appeared on the 2.5 SSP stamp, with the eagle looking to the right instead of the left, while it carries two spears instead of one spear and one spade; therefore, it was decided not to issue this stamp, but only the ones of 1 SSP and 3.5 SSP.

 This first set of stamps was a gift from the People's Republic of China, and was designed and printed in China by Beijing Security Printers.
 The official hand-over to the Ministry by the Chinese Chargé d'Affaires in South Sudan took place on 11 July 2011.
 A set of three envelopes carrying a Chinese stamp and either the 1 SSP, 2.5 SSP or 3.5 SSP stamp were also officially handed over by the Chinese delegation.
 This special cover is in commemoration of the establishment of the diplomatic relations between the People's Republic of China and the Republic of South Sudan on 9 July 2011.
 Both special cancellation seals, and the one for South Sudan and the one of China, are dated Saturday 9 July 2011, reflecting the originally foreseen day of issue on the day of the declaration of Independence of South Sudan.

 The few 2.5 SSP stamps on the philatelic market are from the few full sets of the commemorative covers, while some singles are also available, which were reportedly sent out by Beijing Security Printers to some of their clients as samples.
 The set is currently in high demand, with a complete set of three reaching hundreds of US dollars on internet auction sites.

 Later stamps

 The release of a second permanent set of stamps was planned for 9 July 2012, the first anniversary of independence.
 Due to financial austerity measures and for other reasons, the set was released late.
 The set consists of 6 stamps with values of 1, 2, 5, 10, 20 and 50 SSP, showing birds, wildlife and the national coat of arms.
 Only the four lowest values were released initially to the public.

-All stamps include reference to the “First Anniversary of Independence 9 July 2012”.
+All stamps include reference to the "First Anniversary of Independence 9 July 2012".
 Details on the animals depicted on the different stamps are as follows: